chigkim/VOCR/readme.md

+Enhancing Accessibility with Seamless Screen Recognition

-# Welcome to VOCR
+## Welcome to VOCR

 Discover the cutting-edge capabilities of VOCR, your ultimate OCR and AI-powered screen recognition tool designed to enhance your digital accessibility experience.
-Beyond simple OCR feature, VOCR seamlessly integrates with VoiceOver, enabling users to effortlessly capture and recognize screen content with intuitive and customizable shortcuts.
+Beyond the simple navigation feature with OCR, VOCR seamlessly integrates with VoiceOver, enabling users to effortlessly capture and recognize screen content with intuitive and customizable shortcuts.
 With features like Real-Time OCR, users can continuously monitor and read live content, such as subtitles.
 The ASK AI functionality allows you to leverage advanced AI models, including OpenAI GPT to ask detailed questions about images and receive insightful answers.
 It also supports local vision language models via Ollama for your privacy.
 Explore with AI takes it a step further by analyzing images, identifying different areas, and providing comprehensive descriptions.

 VOCR's robust suite of features offers unparalleled control and precision, making it an indispensable tool for users seeking a seamless, efficient, and highly functional OCR solution.
 Whether you're navigating inaccessible applications or curious about images, VOCR empowers you to do more with ease and confidence.